Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-iFAy1NZUOGU,58.6,60.36.md

 ### Transcript

-> add it into the game is there a weather
+> add it into the game is there a weather in the game nope will they be pollution